Emergency Fire Response and Evacuation Plan

 Section 7: An Alert Just Has Been Given; What Do I Do?

-In this section we want to list the steps we all should be taking in case we have to leave if a mandatory evacuation order ever comes (and hopefully it never does).
+In this section we want to list the steps we all should be taking if a mandatory evacuation order ever comes (and hopefully it never does).

 - If there are young children in the family, try to get them home immediately.